syntixi/website/docs/guides/core/bundle.md

 ### Multiple files

-To create a multiple files bundle with CLI, you first need to put all necessary files in a directory and use `--codir` when creating the bundle.
+To create a multiple files bundle with CLI, you first need to put all necessary files in a directory and use `--code` when creating the bundle.

 For example, the target directory's structure looks like